Multipurpose Text Processing Tools

 Brief description for some of the special variables are given below:

-• $_ contains input record content
+• $_ contains the input record content

 • $F[0] first field